 Unfortunately, this oversight is far too common due to the way many lawyers serve their clients.
 Their estate plans are often just focused on the documents and the one-time transaction, rather than ensuring they work with their clients on an ongoing basis, updating those documents each time life changes or asset changes occur, as we do.

-To ensure there is a clear plan in place for your wishes to ensure you and your loved ones are supported in the event of your incapacity or death, contact us, your Personal Family Lawyer®, today.
+To ensure there is a clear plan in place for your wishes to ensure you and your loved ones are supported in the event of your incapacity or death, contact a Personal Family Lawyer® today.